mwhamgenomics/PySplit/Readme.md

           - Keyes
           - The Maw

-Because PySplit saves the index of each split (i.e, whether it is level 1, 2, etc.) and not the name, level names can be changed at any time - just make sure the list of levels is still the same length.
+Because PySplit saves the index of each split (i.e, whether it is split 1, 2, etc.) and not the name, level names can be changed at any time - just make sure the list of levels is still the same length.
 You can also automatically assign a run category's level names to another category by specifying a category name instead of a list of level names.

     split_names:
         'Halo 1 Legendary':
           - Reset here a lot
-          - (Don't) save marines
+          - Betraying teammates
           - TnR
           - Choke door launch here
           - AotCR
           - 343GS
-          - SO MUCH FLOOD
+          - Brown hallways and Flood
           - Lose run here
           - Keyes bump
           - Warthog run